Preparing Great Requirements Specifications

 This one-day specification writing course addresses the conversion of individual requirements into effective requirements specifications.
 The course builds knowledge and understanding regarding structure and language.
 The course is applicable to the specification of both physical items and software items, from the largest to the smallest, in both procurement and engineering scenarios.
 The specification of services is overviewed but not covered explicitly in great depth.
 However, most of the principles and techniques have direct application to the specification of services.

-- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) certification for 8 Professional Development Units
+- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) accreditation for 8 Professional Development Units

 THIS COURSE IS AVAILABLE FOR CORPORATE TRAINING ONLY.